paxfeline/hearsay/build-journal.md

 ### Ongoing Work

-Custom elements can use a callback to observe changes to specified attributes, and so Hear-Say components do for `props`.
-When this callback is triggered, Hear-Say should make sure all `<j-s>` elements, and the `props` of child components, which may derive from their parents', should be recalculated.
+Custom elements can use a callback to observe changes to specified attributes, and so hearsay components do for `props`.
+When this callback is triggered, hearsay should make sure all `<j-s>` elements, and the `props` of child components, which may derive from their parents', should be recalculated.

 #### Coming: Flow Control

-The next custom elements to be added to Hear-Say will likely be:
+The next custom elements to be added to hearsay will likely be:

 - `<if-else>`
   for conditionally displaying contents, determined by evaluating `props` (or another attribute?)